TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-18-5-books-i-enjoyed-reading-in-2024.md

     <img src="https://m.media-amazon.com/images/I/51iHEBvsyqL._SL500_.jpg" style="float: left; max-width: 10em" class="me-3 mb-3 img-thumbnail">
 </a>

-Last year I've kicked off with *Ego is The Enemy*.
-Little did I know, there are +5 more books that Ryan wrote as about merge of ancient wisdom and modern life.
-This book is focusing on *what matters* over what *impresses other people*.
-Picking up trash in the nature and taking into trash bin (as I do with love) over complaining and doing nothing.
+Last year I kicked off with *Ego is The Enemy*.
+Little did I know, there are +5 more books that Ryan wrote about the merge of ancient wisdom and modern life.
+This book focuses on *what matters* over what *impresses other people*.
+Picking up trash in nature and taking it into the trash bin (as I do with love) over complaining and doing nothing.

-I love how Ryan manages to share personal stories, blends them with wisdom and sets them in a young person's daily life.
-I often relate to his situation and try to reflect my behavior, what I've done just to boost my ego and how to improve it next time I face similar same situation.
+I love how Ryan manages to share personal stories, blends them with wisdom, and sets them in a young person's daily life.
+I often relate to his situation and try to reflect on my behavior, what I've done just to boost my ego, and how to improve it the next time I face a similar situation.

 I don't follow many people on X to keep focused, but I do [follow Ryan](https://x.com/RyanHoliday), because he shares stoic wisdom reminders in a moderate amount.